liupangzi/liuchao.me/blog/wp-content/plugins/si-captcha-for-wordpress/readme.txt

 == Changelog ==

+= 3.0.0.4 =
+* (18 Feb 2017) - Added CAPTCHA for Jetpack Contact Form.
+- Fix CAPTCHA not showing on Woocommerce /my-account/ page when "My account page" is enabled in Woocommerce settings.
+- Fix CAPTCHA missing on comment form on some old themes.
+- Improved text on enable forms settings.
+- Fix some strings that could not be internationalized.
+- Update French (fr_FR) - BONALDI (thank you).
+- Update Russian (ru_RU) - Urvanov (thank yuu).

 = 3.0.0.3 =
 * (12 Feb 2017) - Fixed reCAPTCHA on wpForo Registration page was not working unless comment form was also checked.